MathewIsherwood/PizzaVan/README.md

     **Tasks:**
     - Set up Django AllAuth for user authentication.
     - Create registration and login forms.
-    - Implement email confirmation for new users.
+    - Implement on screen confirmation for new users.
     - Design responsive registration and login pages.

 2. **Notifications**

     **Acceptance Criteria:**
     - Users receive notifications for order status updates.
-    - Users can view notifications in their dashboard.

     **Tasks:**
     - Implement a notification system using Django signals.